15+ Things to Do in Maine in Spring with Kids

 Where: Fort Kent, ME

-What to Know: The best viewing is from 8–11 am on Main Street, where the action starts.
+What to Know: The best viewing is on Main Street, where the action starts.

 Extra Fun: Stick around after the start of the race for the antique snowmobile parade down Fort Kent’s Main Street.